heiko-hotz/live-api-fc-prompt-optimiser/README.md

 Check `runs/` directory for detailed results and analysis.

-## 🤝 Contributing

-To contribute to this project:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test with your own Google Cloud setup
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙋 Support

-For questions or issues:
-1. Check the log files (`optimization.log`, `test_preparation.log`)
-2. Review the troubleshooting section above
-3. Ensure all prerequisites are met
-4. Open an issue if problems persist